SENATE BILL NO. 312

-NEW SECTION.
 Section 1.
 Missing indigenous persons task force -- membership -- duties.
 (1) There is a missing indigenous persons task force.
-The task force is allocated to the board of crime control DEPARTMENT OF JUSTICE for staffing services and administrative purposes only.
+The task force is allocated to the department of justice for staffing services and administrative purposes only.

-(2) Task force members, INCLUDING THE PRESIDING OFFICER, must be appointed by the board of crime control ATTORNEY GENERAL OR A DESIGNEE OF THE ATTORNEY GENERAL.
-The task force membership must include, but is not limited to:
+(2) Task force members, including the presiding officer, must be appointed by the attorney general or a designee of the attorney general.
+The task force membership must include but is not limited to: